s60sc/ESP32-CAM_MJPEG2SD/README.md

-This ia a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD
+This is a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD Added functionality
+ * Display version number on page header
+ * Delete or ftp upload and delete oldest folder when card free space is running out.

 ![image1](extras/screenshot.png)

 # ESP32-CAM_MJPEG2SD
 ESP32 Camera extension to record JPEGs to SD card as MJPEG files and playback to browser.